List of Israeli football champions: Liga Leumit (1955–1999)

 Nahum Stelmach (left, striped shirt) takes a shot for Hapoel Petah Tikva during the 1950s.
 Stelmach was a key player as the club won five titles in a row between 1958 and 1963.

-The inaugural Liga Leumit season, 1955–56, ended with the championship won by Maccabi Tel Aviv, which have won two of the next three titles and Hapoel Tel Aviv one.
+The inaugural Liga Leumit season, 1955–56, ended with the championship won by Maccabi Tel Aviv, which won two of the next three titles and Hapoel Tel Aviv one.
 Hapoel Petah Tikva then finished in second place three times in a row, before starting a record run of five successive championship victories.
 Hapoel Petah Tikva's run of five consecutive titles between the 1958–59 and 1962–63 seasons remains unmatched today.
 Two Ramat Gan clubs, Hapoel Ramat Gan and Hakoah Ramat Gan, then claimed a title each before Hapoel Tel Aviv took the title to Tel Aviv at the end of the 1965–66 season.
 In the 1966–68 season, often referred to as the "double season", the sixteen teams played each other twice at home and twice away during a season lasting two years.

 During the 1970s and 1980s, six teams won their first championships; Maccabi Netanya took four titles between 1970 and 1980 while Hapoel Be'er Sheva won two back-to-back in 1974–75 and 1975–76.
 Hapoel Kfar Saba, Maccabi Haifa, Beitar Jerusalem and Bnei Yehuda Tel Aviv all won their first titles during the 1980s.
 After Bnei Yehuda's victory in 1989–90, Maccabi Haifa, Maccabi Tel Aviv and Beitar Jerusalem dominated the remainder of the top-flight Liga Leumit era, winning every title except the last; the 1998–99 championship was won by first-time victors Hapoel Haifa.